kthrog/DFW-TA/classSession/lessonPlanTemplate-fromKimberly.md

 - [ ] (Add)
 - [ ] (Add)

 **ACTIVITY:** How will the students learn?
 What instruction mediums will be used (e.g. in person, online, hybrid or technology supported)?
 What potential threats/obstacles are associated with my choices?
 What steps can I take to minimize these?

-1st Hour
+*1st Hour*
 - [ ] (Add)
 - [ ] (Add)

--2nd Hour
+*2nd Hour*
 - [ ] (Add)
 - [ ] (Add)

--3rd Hour
+*3rd Hour*
 - [ ] (Add)
 - [ ] (Add)